HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Desktop Metal, Inc. (DM) Investors to Contact Firm’s Attorneys, Firm Investigating Possible Securities Law Violations

 Desktop Metal, Inc. (DM) Investigation:

 The investigation focuses on Desktop Metal’s disclosures concerning its widely touted $300 million acquisition of EnvisionTEC, which closed on Feb.
-16, 2021, including the company’s claims that the acquisition well-positioned Desktop Metal to offer customers a complete platform across polymers and metals for volume production photopolymer 3D printing solutions for end-use parts.
+16, 2021, and concerning claims that the acquisition well-positioned the company to offer customers a complete platform across polymers and metals for volume production photopolymer 3D printing solutions for end-use parts.

 Within months after the acquisition, on Nov.
 8, 2021, the company announced that in response to a whistleblower complaint its audit committee opened an internal investigation into manufacturing and compliance practices and procedures at the EnvisionTEC US facility in Dearborn, Michigan.
 The company said the complaint and investigation relate to EnvisionTEC’s manufacturing and compliance procedures with respect to certain polymer equipment and materials.

-The same day, Desktop Metal announced the resignation of EnvisionTEC’s founder and CEO (Al Siblani).
+The same day, Desktop Metal announced the resignation of EnvisionTEC’s founder and CEO (Ali El Siblani).

 These events sent the price of Desktop Metal shares sharply lower.